bytedance/g3/g3proxy/examples/sticky_http_socks/env/README.md

 # Sticky HTTP/SOCKS Env

-This directory provides a small, local environment to simulate three upstream proxies behind a single hostname for the `examples/sticky_http_socks` demo.
+This directory provides a small, local environment to set up three upstream proxies behind a single hostname for the `examples/sticky_http_socks` demo.
 It sets up:

 - `myservice.test` DNS that round-robins to `10.10.0.2`, `10.10.0.3`, `10.10.0.4` via CoreDNS.
 - Loopback IP aliases for those addresses on your host.